-In the safe and nurturing environment at State of Mind Wellness Center, I provide psychotherapy for PTSD, substance use disorders, and treatment resistant depression (TRD) using ketamine.
+In the safe and nurturing environment at State of Mind Wellness Center, we provide psychotherapy for PTSD, substance use disorders, and treatment resistant depression (TRD) using ketamine.
 If you struggle with treatment-resistant depression, there is somewhere to turn.

 What is Ketamine?

 Ketamine is provided via nasal spray in the office.
 Dr. Parmar medically monitors and facilitates the psychedelic experience.
-State of Mind Wellness Center provides a comfortable experience with music and gentle lighting.
+State of Mind Wellness Center provides a comfortable experience with gentle music and lighting.
 This is a huge contrast to high volume ketamine clinics where patients are not guided and are treated in a sterile post-op room.

 What to expect?

-· A collaborative approach with respect and safety provided by a trained psychiatrist
+- A collaborative approach with respect and safety provided by a trained psychiatrist.